Lizonghang/PerSF-SemCom/README.md

 fusion coefficient alpha=0.2.
 Multiprocessing is default enabled for acceleration.

+Note: If you are using MacOS system, the option ``--platform linux/x86_64`` should be added when using these docker commands.
+And CUDA is not supported on MacOS.

 ### Option 2: Build image from Dockerfile
 For a more flexible and lightweight refactoring of our experiment environment, we provide a Dockerfile to help rebuild the docker image.